What Are The Therapy Stages? Things To Expect In Your Therapy Sessions

 Successful psychotherapy requires mutual understanding and a team effort to create lasting results.
 It also helps ensure that the process remains fluid so that the treatment provider allows the individual to progress at their own pace without feeling pressured.
 According to the American Psychological Association, the mutual trust and flexibility that these stages encourage may play a significant role in the ability of therapy to result in long-term benefits for the client.

 If you're experiencing depression, anxiety, or another condition that makes attending in-person sessions difficult, online therapy through a platform like BetterHelp may be a beneficial alternative.
 Online therapy involves many of the same stages as in-person therapy but takes place virtually from anywhere you have an internet connection.
 You can join a session from the comfort of your home, which may make it easier to get the support you need if you find it difficult to engage in social interactions and open up about your emotions.
-These virtual sessions provide direct link to licensed counselors who can guide you through the different stages of therapy and help you learn more about the unique mental health challenges you're facing.
+These virtual sessions provide direct links to licensed counselors who can guide you through the different stages of therapy and help you learn more about the unique mental health challenges you're facing.

 Through research, online therapy has been shown to be just as effective as in-person therapy in treating a variety of mental health conditions.
 In one study, researchers explored the efficacy of an online versus face-to-face counseling intervention for university students before and during the COVID-19 pandemic.
 They found that both approaches were effective, with the online intervention reducing psychological distress and symptoms of depression, anxiety, and interpersonal sensitivity.